USEPA/fegs-dashboard/README.md

 ```

 ### Usage
-Run the app in development mode
+Run the Electron app in development mode

 ```
 $ npm run electron:serve
 ```

 ### Build
-Build a distributable version of the app
+Build a distributable version of the Electron app

 ```
 $ npm run electron:build
 ```

-The results of the build are the `dist/` directory named `FEGS Scoping Tool Setup x.y.x.exe`, where `x` is the major version number, `y` is the minor version number, and `z` is the patch version number.
+The results of the build are the `dist_electron/` directory.
+There you will find the installer `FEGS Scoping Tool Setup x.y.x.exe` (where `x` is the major version number, `y` is the minor version number, and `z` is the patch version number).
+Also, the unpacked executable is in the `win-unpacked/` directory, if you want to run the app without installing.

+## Design
+### Technology
+The FEGS Scoping Tool is an [Electron](https://www.electronjs.org/) app (and maybe someday also a website).
+The user interface is written using the [Vue.js](https://vuejs.org/) library.
+To compile the `.vue` files we use the [Webpack](https://webpack.js.org/) bundler.
+Getting these technologies to work with Electron and especially [Electron Builder](https://www.electron.build/) proved very difficult, but thankfully the Vue CLI has a plugin for templating such a project called [Vue CLI Plugin Electron Builder](https://nklayman.github.io/vue-cli-plugin-electron-builder/).
+This plugin dictates the general structure of the project and solves many problems, including setting up hot module reloading.
+It also paves the way for creating both a desktop app and a web app from the same codebase.

+### Directory Structure
+The following are the most important files and directories.
+* `dist_electron/` - auto generated to contain Webpack and Electron Builder output
+* `node_modules/` - run `npm install` to populate
+* `public/` - static content
+  * `index.html` - file where Webpack injects `main.js`
+* `src/` - content to be bundled
+  * `assets/` - static content to be bundled
+  * `build/` - resources for Electron Builder
+  * `classes/` - ES6 classes used in the app (might separate by process later)
+  * `components/` - all Vue component definitions
+  * `App.vue` - root component for Vue
+  * `background.js` - **entry** for Electron main process
+  * `main.js` - **entry** for app and Electron render process
+  * `preload.js` - runs before `main.js` to wrap specific Node imports
+  * `store.js` - data manager
+* `package.json` - specify dependencies and scripts
+* `README.md` - project description
+* `vue.config.js` - specify settigs and Electron Builder customizations

+### Security
+Although the application does not require stringent security right now, it has been designed to follow recommended security standards.
+This means features such as loading remote content can be easily added in the future.
+To this end, all the operating system APIs (such as file I/O, window management, etc.) can only be called from `background.js`.
+All other processes have no access to Node imports and may only communicate with `background.js` through the Inter-Process Control (IPC) system, which is configured in `preload.js`.

 ## Data
 ### Terminology